KatTheGit/sylvan-row/assets/README.md

 Wiro is a Guardian Angel weilding a gigantic shield and shotgun, dedicating his life to protect others by whatever means necessary (more often than not, the means being a gigantic shield).
 His dedication does concern his close firends; Sometimes, it's almost like he *wants* to sacrifice himself.
 Nevertheless, he is incredibly caring towards anyone, regardless of who they may be.
 He is among the Angels who like the City.

 Josey was born with the power to partially intuit coincidence, and manipulate it into deterministic outcomes.
 In his early years he used this power to make a living through his holistic assasination agency, whose main selling point was the lack of evidence left behind by his "coincidental" methods.
 As the world changed around him, he took the opportunity to stop his evil trade and become an engineer instead.
-His intuition made of him a great mechanic, and if he ever had to fight, he'd do it reluctantly, relying on his contraptions to do his bidding.
+His intuition made of him a great mechanic, and if he ever had to fight, he'd do it semi-reluctantly, relying on his contraptions to do his bidding.
 Him and Hernani are rivals, and constantly try to assassinate eachother, but there's something about the way they do it... the hatred isn't sincere, but something else is...

 One of the eternals is an odd ornithoid creature which experiences constant, insufferable pain, and exists for the sole purpose of being in pain.
 Anyone who crosses their path is struck with a sickening feeling of empathy, scarring even the hardest of souls and most weathered of warriors.
 Nobody leaves the encounter unchanged.
 The eternal's reaction to pain varies, often being passive and defeated, but in other times erratic and agitated.